yukaizou2015/module-stats/_episodes/01-lesson-statistical-basis.md

 ## Statistics and random variables

-Often, you will hear
+You may hear a statistician talk about "a statistic".
+For instance, $$t$$ or $$F$$ values are statistics distributed according to a Student or a Snedecor distribution.
+But what is a "statistic" ?
+In simple words, a statistic is any function of the data.
+The data are generally randomly sampled, and their distribution is often modelled with known distribution.
+Let's immagine that you have measured something interesting on $$N$$ subject, say that the measures are the $$Y_1,Y_2, ..., Y_N$$, and you are interested in the mean of the $$Y$$.
+The mean is a function of the data.
+It is a statistics.
+So would be the product of the $$Y$$s, etc. Since the $$Y$$s are random in the sense that they are randomly sampled from a population, and that another sampling would yield different values, the statistic is a random variable as well.
+For some interesting statistics, such as the average divided by the standard deviation, the distribution of the statistic is known if we assume the distribution of the original data to be known (often, a normal distribution is assumed).

 ## P-value

+If the distribution of a statistic is assumed (by assuming the distribution of the original data) it can be used to compute a p-value.
+For instance, if you assume that the distribution of the sum of the $$Y$$s is normal and has zero mean, and if we estimate the dispersion (the variance), we have a distribution under the hypothesis that the sum of the values has zero mean.
+We can then compare the *observed* statistic with its distribution under this (null) hypothesis.

 "Informally, a p-value is the *probability* under a specified statistical model that a statistical summary of the data (e.g., the sample mean difference between two compared groups) would be equal to or more extreme than its observed value."
+It requires that we know the distribution of the statistic (the "statistical summary") under a certain hypothesis.
 [ASA Statement on Statistical Significance and P-Values](http://amstat.tandfonline.com/doi/full/10.1080/00031305.2016.1154108)

 Again, [wikipedia](https://en.wikipedia.org/wiki/P-value) is a great resource.
 You can also read the short blog from [realClearScience](http://www.realclearscience.com/blog/2016/11/07/httpwwwrealclearsciencecomblog20161107httpwwwrealclearsciencecomblog20161102httpwwwrealclearsciencecomblog201610the_biggest_myth_about_the_p-value.html) to make sure you have the main idea right.